BNNorman/HITACHI_LG360_ROBOT_LIDAR/README.md

 I am still refining this - feel free to contribute since the packet serial protocol has been gleaned from two different sources which disagree on which two byte provide the laser range.

+After much experimentation the unit I bought appears to be faulty.
+It sends data packets correctly but the readings are woeful.
+There's also a gap between 100 and 200 degrees.
+The distances I get from it don't indicate objects placed in close proximity.
+I suspect the laser TOF module is faulty or the ARM cpu isn't keeping up.
+The fault persists even after re-seating all cables.

 # HITACHI_LG_LDS360_ROBOT_LIDAR
 An investigation of the Hitachi LDS360 Turtlebot Robot Lidar